Traffic Playgrounds and Playspaces

 What are Traffic Safety Playgrounds?

 Traffic Playgrounds are places that provide children and families a fun space to learn rules of the road away from street traffic.
-During the COVID-19 pandemic they also provide a no-contact play destination for families.

 Each playground looks like a small version of our city's streets.
 There are travel lanes, crosswalks, stop signs, and places to visit like parks, businesses, schools, and neighborhoods.
 They are great for scooters, bicycles, wheelchairs or feet.
 We invite you and your family to be creative in how you use them!

 These temporary play places can be located within school grounds and church parking lots, or other spaces.
 Tualatin Hills Park and Recreation District has supplied our newest location at Channing Heights Park.
 Map

 - Practice crossing the roadway.
 Cross at street corners only.
 Stop, look each direction, listen and walk across while continuing to scan for cars.

 - While biking, learn and/or practice hand signals to indicate when you are stopping, turning right and turning left (see below for how-to's).

 - Role-play being a motorist.
 Stop at stop signs and watch for bicyclists and people walking.
 Make eye contact and yield for pedestrians.